wolfgangasdf/wimageviewer/README.md

 WIMageViewer is an image viewer for myself, it does this:

+* Quick folders: Move/copy current image to one of the quick folders, easily changable.

 ### How to run ###

 * [Download the zip](https://github.com/wolfgangasdf/wimageviewer/releases), extract it somewhere and double-click the app (Mac) or